Bursary Application FAQs

 Is there an age limit?

-Children and young people must be 19 years of age or younger on the date the application is received by Herefordshire Music Fund.
+Children and young people must be 19 years of age or younger on the date the application is received by Herefordshire Music Fund and will cease at the end of the academic year the young person becomes 20 years of age.

 How much are bursaries worth?

-Usually, bursaries will assume a 20-minute individual lesson rate of £10.00.
-For paired or group lessons the rate will be adjusted accordingly.
+Usually, bursaries will assume a 20-minute individual lesson rate of £11.50 (£34.50 per hour).
+For paired or group lessons, the rate will be adjusted accordingly.
 For more advanced students, bursaries may be awarded for longer lessons.
 Bursaries will fund up to 32 lessons per year.

 Bursaries for young people entitled to receive free school meals will cover up to 100% of tuition costs.
 Parents/carers can check if they are entitled to free school meals by clicking here.